 Many publishers are members of trade groups or publishing organizations.
 Some of the best known of these groups are listed below.
-In addition, a link to Cabell's, a well-known directory of journals, and a link to Journal Citation Reports, are provided.
-Use these resources to help you identify best places for you to publish.
+Use these resources to help you identify where to publish.

 Highly recommended: Identify publishers that are COPE members.

 Committee on Publication Ethics (COPE): After a review of the organization's application and publishing practices, COPE may add to their membership a "journal, publisher, organization, university or research institute [which] intends to follow the highest standards of publication ethics and to apply COPE principles of publication ethics outlined in the Core Practices."

 DOAJ (Directory of Open Access Journals): "The Directory of Open Access Journals is a service that indexes high quality, peer reviewed Open Access research journals....
 The Directory aims to be comprehensive and cover all open access academic journals that use an appropriate quality control system ... and is not limited to particular languages or subject areas."

 International Association of Scientific, Technical & Medical Publishers: "STM is the leading global trade association for academic and professional publishers.
 It has over 120 members in 21 countries who each year collectively publish nearly 66% of all journal articles and tens of thousands of monographs and reference works.
 STM members include learned societies, university presses, private companies, new starts and established players."

 Society for Scholarly Publishing: "The Society for Scholarly Publishing ... is a nonprofit organization formed to promote and advance communication among all sectors of the scholarly publication community through networking, information dissemination, and facilitation of new developments in the field."